janeyugtan/Website-Portfolio/README.md

         preview: '',
         kicker: 'Ways I Work',
         title: 'Notion System Projects',
-        summary: 'This is for teams that need a more structured buildout such as company-wide dashboards, workflows, SOP libraries, or operational systems inside Notion.',
+        summary: 'Best for teams that need a more structured buildout such as company dashboards, workflows, SOP libraries, or operational systems in Notion.',
         stat: 'Starts at $1,500 / month',
         detailTitle: 'What this is best for',
         bullets: [